nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 - SHALL return an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail when one or more request fields are corrupt or a specific business rule/constraint is breached.

 Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.

+For example:

+- Where the use of the `start` search paramter does not define a valid date range, HTTP Status code 422 with error code 'INVALID_PARAMETER'

 ### Request Response ###